Welcome to my Nomatic Roller Luggage review.

-Sometimes products come with nothing but hype and I wouldn’t want you to throw that hard earned money of yours into something that is only that.
+Sometimes products come with nothing but hype, and I wouldn’t want you to throw your hard-earned money into something that is only that.

-However, Nomatic does have a great reputation, so I know that their new creation will live up to the hype.
+However, Nomatic has a great reputation, so I know their new creation will live up to the hype.

 How do I know?

-So let’s get on with this review and let’s see what Nomatic has been up to.
+So let’s get on with this review and see what Nomatic has been up to.